Easy Sheet Pan Sausage and Vegetables

 - 16 oz fresh green beans, trimmed

 - 16 oz fresh brussels sprouts

-- 3 tbsp olive oil extra virgin preferred
+- 3 tbsp olive oil, extra virgin

-Preheat oven to 425 degrees.
+- Preheat oven to 425 degrees.

-Chop your green beans in half and add to baking sheet.
+- Chop your green beans in half and add to baking sheet.

-Trim the bottom of each brussels sprout and peel away the first layer of leaves.
-That's where you usually see the dirt and any brown sprouts.
+- Trim the bottom of each brussels sprout and peel away the first layer of leaves.
+That's where you usually see the dirt and any brown spots.
 Once this is done you'll have beautiful little bright green sprouts.
 Slice each sprout in half unless they're already small.
 Add to baking sheet.